aws-samples/aws-hpc-tutorials/content/07-aws-getting-started/06-iam-role.md

 11. In Cloud9, choose the gear icon in top right corner to open a new tab and choose "Preferences” tab.

-12. In the Preferences tab, choose **AWS SETTINGS** to turn off **AWS managed temporary credentials**, then close the Preferences tab.
+12. In the Preferences tab, choose **AWS Settings** to turn off **AWS managed temporary credentials**, then close the Preferences tab.

 ![Getting Started](/images/introductory-steps/cloud9-credentials.png)